jaikishanmohanty/jaikishanmohanty/README.md

 - 👋 Hi, I’m @jaikishanmohanty
 - 👀 I’m interested in Software Automation
 - 🌱 I’m currently learning API Testing and Aumation with other tool
-- 📫 How to reach me on Instagram and Quora
+- 📫 Reach me on Instagram and Quora

 <!---
 jaikishanmohanty/jaikishanmohanty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.